CAPA is pleased to announce that Australia is now open to all vaccinated international visitors. CAPA will begin programming in Sydney in May.

 He serves on a number of boards and committees including the Curriculum Committee of the Forum on Education Abroad, the Editorial Boards of Frontiers and the Journal of Studies in International Education, EAIE’s Knowledge Development Task Force, and Braun Stiftung für Internationalen Austausch.
 Michael was also a member of the Board of Directors of the Forum on Education Abroad from 2006 to 2012.

 Michael holds a PhD in American Studies, an MA in Literature, and a BA in History and Politics.
 He has written widely and has published extensively on international education and cultural studies.
 Most recently, he published work aimed at critically reviewing the core assumptions of study abroad.
 You can read a sample of Michael’s short essays in his monthly blog column Thoughts on Education Abroad

-Dr. Julia Miller is the Director of Academic Affairs in the CAPA Sydney Centre.
 Julia has been teaching in the Australian tertiary education sector for more than a decade.
 She gained her doctorate in Modern History from Macquarie University for her research in climate history.
-For CAPA Julia teaches Analysing and Exploring the Global City, Australian History and People, Place and Culture: Environmental Debates in Australia, New Zealand and the Pacific.
+For CAPA, Julia teaches Analyzing and Exploring the Global City, Australian History, and People, Place, and Culture: Environmental Debates in Australia, New Zealand, and the Pacific.
 The latter course reflects Julia’s deep concern about our environmental future.
-At CAPA Julia has put in place the Sustainable Sydney initiative to build environmental awareness and to encourage behavioural change.
-Julia lives in Pittwater on Sydney’s Northern Beaches—an area known for its coastline, waterways and healthy lifestyle.
+At CAPA, Julia has put in place the Sustainable Sydney initiative to build environmental awareness and encourage behavioral change.
+Julia lives in Pittwater on Sydney’s Northern Beaches—an area known for its coastline, waterways, and healthy lifestyle.